AshishYesale7/Calander-Ai/src/Update catalog/catalog_update_2025-10-30.md

     Users -- "Has Private Data In" --> CareerGoals Users -- "Has Private Data In" --> Skills
     Users -- "Has Private Data In" --> Resources
-    Users -- "Has Private Data In" --> Chats
     Users -- "Has Private Data In" --> Notifications

     Chats -- "Contains Messages" --> Messages["/messages/{messageId}"]